Can I Get a Dental Crown in One Day?October 4, 2021

 Many times we don’t end up with the teeth of our dreams but there are options to change that.
-Both dental bonding and dental veneers can provide you with a seamless smile you can be proud of.
+Both dental bonding and porcelain veneers courtesy of our Washington, MI, cosmetic dentist can provide you with a seamless smile you can be proud of.
 But which one is right for you?

-Bonding is faster and a more affordable cosmetic procedure but veneers can be a durable solution for stubborn tooth stains.
-Our Washington dentist can evaluate your specific situation and help you to make a decision that you’ll be happy with.
+Bonding is faster and a more affordable cosmetic dental procedure but veneers can be a durable solution for stubborn tooth stains.
+Dr. Lesinski can evaluate your specific situation and help you to make a decision that you’ll be happy with.